harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 ## ✅ Conclusion

-The Digital AELA platform has a **solid foundation** with approximately **93% backend completion** and **95% frontend-backend integration**.
+The Digital AELA platform has a **solid foundation** with approximately **94% backend completion** and **96% frontend-backend integration**.
 The core infrastructure is in place, and most modules are functional.
-Course enrollment, **course video system**, **course reviews/ratings**, points system, job application tracking, **advanced job search**, **automatic job expiration**, quiz system (with analytics and leaderboard), teacher analytics/student management, ebook/blog enhancements, **advanced analytics**, and **system settings management** are fully implemented with complete UI integration.
+Course enrollment, **course video system**, **course reviews/ratings**, points system, job application tracking, **advanced job search**, **automatic job expiration**, quiz system (with analytics and leaderboard), teacher analytics/student management, ebook/blog enhancements, **advanced analytics** (with full UI integration), and **system settings management** (with full UI integration) are fully implemented with complete UI integration.
 All ebook, blog, course video, course reviews, job search, analytics, and settings features are live and dynamically connected.
 With scope exclusions applied, only **Payment Processing** and **Email Verification** remain as critical features for full platform completion.

 **Major Achievements:**